-The ghosts of the American Civil War continues to haunt us today.
+The ghosts of the American Civil War continue to haunt us today.

 The Civil War officially ended with the surrender of the secessionist leadership of the Confederate Army on April 9, 1865.

 Six days later, Abraham Lincoln was murdered by Confederate assassins.